steveja42/webpranks/README.md

-Web Pranks was designed so other developers can easily add their own pranks to it.
+Web Pranks was designed so developers can easily add their own pranks to it.
 Each prank is basically a [Phaser3](https://phaser.io/phaser3) scene.
 To add your own prank, export a function named *doPageEffect* in a Typescript or JavaScript file.

     export  function  doPageEffect(page:  PageInfo):  Phaser.Scene